-With the rise of online videos sharing across social media platforms such as Youtube, Twitter, Instagram, the need for closed captions is more prevalent than ever more.
-Moreover, as the world continues to become more diverse and multicultural, there is an ever increasing need for closed captions in languages such as Spanish.
-Whether it be to watch training videos in the context of business’s operations or simply for entertainment purposes, there are a litany of situations in which Spanish captions can prove extremely useful.
+With the rise of online video sharing across social media platforms such as Youtube, Twitter, and Instagram, the need for closed captions is more prevalent than ever before.
+Moreover, as the world continues to become more diverse and multicultural, there is an ever-increasing need for closed captions in languages such as Spanish.
+Whether it be to watch training videos in the context of business operations or simply for entertainment purposes, there are a litany of situations in which Spanish captions can prove extremely useful.
 Furthermore, there are a multitude of ways in which consumers can add Spanish captions to their videos, depending on their specific video production or editing needs.

 What methods can be used to add captions to a video?